php-censor/php-censor/docs/en/configuring_project.md

 "branch-<branch>", in this case "branch-stable" to the `.php-censor.yml`.
 In this config, specify all stages and plugins you wish to run.

-Also add a new config value `run-option`, that can heve 3 values:
+Also add a new config value `run-option`, that can have 3 values:

 * `before` - will cause the branch specific plugins to run before the default ones.
 * `after` - will cause the branch specific plugins to run after the default ones.